 Why the rent-to-own option is rarely (if ever) a good idea

 While that last point for renting-to-own is a bit tongue-and-cheek, it's not at all far from the truth.
 According to a 2011 Consumer Reports article, you can expect to pay considerably more – oftentimes 3x the price of an item if you finish out a rental agreement.

 As an example, the article describes a $612 Toshiba laptop found at one rent-to-own store:

 It was being offered for $38.99 a week for 48 weeks, for a total of $1,872, excluding sales tax and other charges.
 That's the same as buying the laptop at the manufacturer's suggested retail price and financing it at an interest rate of 311 percent.
 You could buy three of the laptops outright for that $1,872.

 “I think that the rent-to-own model generally is a remarkably expensive way to obtain what you need,” said Jim Sugarman, a Washington State assistant attorney general in the consumer-protection division.
 “There is usually a better way to obtain what you want if you do a little planning and have a little patience.”

-Consumer Reports also warned readers the purchase price on items at rent-to-own stores are often higher than other stores.
+Consumer Reports also warned readers the purchase price on items at rent-to-own stores is often higher than in other stores.

 Have you ever gone the rent-to-own route?